simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 There is no need to reproduce the content of the clauses, but you could provide a link to Google's own documentation.

+Please note that **providing this information does not make the data transfer lawful**.
+Google Analytics is practically banned in four EU countries (Austria, France, Italy and Denmark) because the data transfers between Google Ireland and Google LLC were found to violate Chapter V of the GDPR, and more countries may follow. **There is nothing you can realistically do about this**: if you use Google Analytics, you are accepting a compliance risk.
+We wrote more about the topic [here](https://docs.google.com/document/u/0/d/1rQkixp7d936KmLWNnOMCr5mBV2VzJg-SfGA0eKhOF8c/edit)

 > You have certain rights over your data: for example, you can require us to delete them or to provide you with a copy.
 We take responsibility for the processing of your data.
 We are available to answer any question and handle any request from you.
 Click **here** to read more about your rights and to find out how you can get in touch with us.

 This is where you can include information on the right of access[^6], the right to withdraw consent[^7], the right to erasure[^8], the right to lodge a complaint in the Member State where the data subject lives or works[^9], and possibly the right to object[^10].
 If you are processing personal data without consent[^11], be careful to specify which categories of data the user can request you to erase.
 And clarify that you are responsible for handling requests, not Google.